The tasks LLM's are good at, and the tasks they're sh**t at: a personal review

 • Job Displacement: Automation through LLMs could disrupt certain industries, leading to job losses.
 Imagine an LLM automating tasks currently performed by customer service representatives or data entry clerks.
 Mitigating this requires proactive workforce reskilling initiatives, social safety nets, and exploring the potential for LLMs to create new job opportunities.

 • Privacy and Security: LLMs trained on personal data raise privacy concerns.
 Imagine an LLM used in customer service unknowingly revealing sensitive information about user interactions.
-Protecting privacy requires strong data anonymization techniques, clear user consent procedures, and robust security measures.
+Protecting privacy requires strong data anonymization techniques, clear user consent procedures, and good security measures.

 Addressing Potential Threats and Charting a Course for Responsible Development

 While unlikely, considering worst-case scenarios helps guide responsible development.
 Imagine an LLM used for malicious purposes, manipulating public opinion or even creating deepfakes indistinguishable from reality.
-Amelioration involves establishing ethical guidelines for LLM development, leading to international cooperation, and promoting public awareness of these potential risks.
+Amelioration involves establishing ethical guidelines for LLM development.International cooperation is important, and so is promoting public awareness of these potential risks.

 Bias and Fairness: